Nuclei-Software/nuclei-tool-guide/source/xlmodel/intro.rst

   |                     | PLIC                  | 0x4000000             | 0x4000000             | PLIC address space.                   |
   +---------------------+-----------------------+-----------------------+-----------------------+---------------------------------------+

 In addition, Evalsoc's address mapping can be customized and configured through the ``--mem=<str>`` parameter.
-Regarding the usage of this parameter, please see :ref:`Description_of_Parameters`.
+Regarding the usage of this parameter, please see :ref:`xlmodel_description_of_parameters`.

 Nuclei CPU Features Supported in xlmodel
 ----------------------------------------